guckstift/crispy/docs/tutorial-1.md

 pretty much like JavaScript or Python and gets compiled to C code.
 Bytecode is nice and relatively simple to implement.
 Python uses bytecode.
 But performance can be much better with natively compiled code.
-Spitting out C code is a lazy but effective way to get started when we want out language to translate to a native executable.
+Spitting out C code is a lazy but effective way to get started when we want our language to translate to a native executable.

 Our language will be stupidly simple at first.
 It will feature only 3